 Combustion instabilities are currently a major hindrance to the adoption of net zero fuels and other low emission technology.
 Hydrogen combustion is noisy and the acoustic properties of SAF fuelled engines are only now starting to be understood.
 This forces designers to be conservative in developing systems, limiting the design space, and potentially compromising efficiency.
 The TITAN toolset specifically focuses on the rapid diagnosis and elimination of thermoacoustic instabilities, with tools that can be deployed even late in the design process.
 As such TITAN will lead to breakthroughs in how combustion instabilities are resolved during the industrial design process.
 If designers have the tools and knowledge to eliminate thermoacoustic instabilities when they occur, they will have the freedom to develop and explore more radical and innovative design solutions, to also optimise for weight, size, and harmful pollutants, for example.

-The direct participation of SAFRAN, RRD, and MTU demonstrates the interest of major European aeroengine manufacturers and will ensure that the utility of the tools and methods can be demonstrated and directly integrated into existing industrial processes.
+The direct participation of SAFRAN, RRD, MTU, and GEDE demonstrates the interest of major European aeroengine manufacturers and will ensure that the utility of the tools and methods can be demonstrated and directly integrated into existing industrial processes.
 This is likely to drive innovation and the generation of IPR.
 The adoption of net zero fuels will put Europe at a distinct advantage and open new global markets.
 This advantage includes auxiliary technology systems such as the production of liquid hydrogen fuel tanks, pumps, and fuel systems for SAF and H2.
-While TITAN focuses on aeroengine applications, the tools and knowledge are directly relevant for a wider range of combustion devices including helicopter engines, stationary gas turbines for power generation, rocket engines and industrial furnaces.
-The research conducted at TITAN holds significant relevance for the industrial heat sector, particularly in the decarbonisation challenges faced by key industries such as steel, cement, glass, and aluminium.
+While TITAN focuses on aeroengine applications, the tools and knowledge are directly relevant for a wider range of combustion devices including helicopter engines, stationary gas turbines for power generation (benefitting companies such as Siemens Energy, Thomassen Energy, Ansaldo Energia, etc.), rocket engines (ArianeGroup, European Space Agency, etc.) and industrial furnaces (Linde, SSAB, GHI Industrial Furnaces, etc.).
+The inclusion of ZHAW is considered highly relevant, due to the PIs significant industrial experience over 15 years developing H2 ready land-based gas turbines at Ansaldo Energia, before moving to ZHAW.
+This is helping to ensure that the project results are also relevant for the development of land-based turbines and ensuring that lessons-learned are transferred to TITAN.
+In addition, members of the consortium are involved in three big CleanH2 Horizon EU projects (FLEX4H2, HyPowerGT, InsigH2t) on hydrogen combustion in land-based gas turbines.
+This allows for a straightforward cross-pollination and knowledge exchange leveraging the know-how of important academic and industry players in the field.
+The research conducted at TITAN also holds significant relevance for the industrial heat sector, particularly in the decarbonisation challenges faced by key industries such as steel, cement, glass, and aluminium.
 These sectors collectively contribute to 1% of the global CO2 emissions and are actively exploring hydrogen fuelling as a potential solution, which is susceptible to thermoacoustic instabilities.
 The adoption of hydrogen for aviation will help to nurture the growing hydrogen economy, which has the potentially to completely reshape the European energy landscape.